-RESOLVED, that the stockholders approve, on an advisory basis, the compensation of PCA's named executive officers as disclosed in the Proxy Statement for the Company's 2022 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables.
+RESOLVED, that the stockholders approve, on an advisory basis, the compensation of PCA's named executive officers as disclosed in the Proxy Statement for the Company's 2023 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables.

 This advisory resolution, commonly referred to as a "say-on-pay" resolution, is non-binding on the board of directors and the company.
 Although non-binding, we will carefully review and consider the voting results when evaluating our executive compensation program.
+Our current policy is to include an advisory resolution to approve the compensation of our named executive officers annually.
+Accordingly, unless we modify our policy on the frequency of future "say on pay" votes, the next advisory vote to approve our executive compensation will occur at the 2024 Annual Meeting of Stockholders.